 By Sarah Montez —

 He lived fast and punished his body with riotous living.
-Four years ago, NBA Legend Lamar Odom nearly lost his life to a drug overdose in Las Vegas.
+In 2015, NBA Legend Lamar Odom nearly lost his life to a drug overdose in Las Vegas.
 Last month, he finally surrendered his heart and life to Jesus Christ in Atlanta.

 “I had to show Jesus my appreciation for keeping me alive!” he told People magazine.
 “Nowadays I’m doing the best I can in walking with the Lord.
 Thanks to Pastor Vernon @drravernon, I got saved at @thewordchurch this weekend.”